 Data Science is inherently interdisciplinary.
 Working with data requires the mastery of a variety of skills and concepts, including many traditionally associated with the fields of Statistics, Computer Science, and Mathematics, It also encompasses topics in ethics and privacy, and knowledge in a particular application domain for the purpose of extracting meaningful information from the increasingly sophisticated array of data available in many settings.
 These data tend to be non-traditional, in the sense that they are often live, large and complex.

-Asking questions is always at the heart of Data Science.
+Therefore, asking questions is always at the heart of Data Science.
 What can we learn from this data?
-What actions can we take once we find whatever it is we are looking for?
-Always be curious about the world.
+What actions can we take once we find what we are looking for?
+Or how do we solve data-driven business problems?